 Start of the career

-In the beginning of the nineties the leadership of the country faced serious economic problems: unavailability of hard currency and banking system, lifeless industry, lack of legislative and new cadre base.
+In the beginning of the nineties the leadership of Kazakhstan faced serious economic problems: unavailability of hard currency and a banking system, lifeless industry, lack of legislative and new cadre base.
 Citizens of the country which just gained its independence had yet to learn living in the new reality.
-At that time Bulat Utemuratov had graduated from the Economy Department of the Almaty Institute of National Economy (Narxoz) and moved up the career ladder fast from a lecturer in his alma mater up to a head of section at the Ministry of Foreign Economic Relations.
-The pivotal point in the future of the young businessman came as the government decided to open the Kazakhstani Trading House in Austria.
+At that time Bulat Utemuratov, who graduated from the Economy Department of the Almaty Institute of National Economy (Narxoz), was fast moving up the career ladder from a lecturer in his alma mater up to a head of section at the Ministry of Foreign Economic Relations.
+The pivotal point in destiny of the future businessman came as the government decided to open the Kazakhstan Trading House in Austria.